Have you found some weeds in New York that you’re trying to identify?

 Bull Thistle (Cirsium vulgare)

 Of all the spiky weeds, thistles are probably the most recognizable.
 Bull thistles have needle-like spines that cover the leaves and stems of the weed up to the pink-purple flowers.
 They also have spiny bracts that grow beneath the flower head.
-Like other weeds with sharp needles, you need to be very careful when handling this prickly plant.
+Be very careful when handling this prickly plant.

 Bull thistles are biennial weeds.
 In the first year, thistles grow a basal rosette.
 With flat leaves that have big spikes down the middle and at the edges.
 In the second year, bull thistles develop a tall stem that can reach 7 ft. in height.
 And subsequently, flower.